 As a first-year business owner last year, I had a wonderful time.
 From developing new recipes to forming relationships with some amazing local farmers, to attending farmers markets and meeting so many friendly people from around the area, it was a lot of fun.
 I also learned a lot, not only about what my customers want, but also about where I want to see my business go in the future.
 As I’ve mentioned before, what is most important to me is handcrafting preserves in small batches with what is seasonally and available from local farmers.
 As such, one of my biggest challenges last year was keeping up with production, since I always tried to have multiple types of preserves available with every fruit possible.
 If you visited my website last year and saw the list of products I used to offer, you could see why that would be a daunting task, with over 90 jams, jellies, marmalades, and fruit butters, and new varieties being added all the time.

 As I continued to review my experiences, I realized that by the end of the year, I was headed in a direction that I don’t want to continue going.
 I don’t want to end up essentially being the grocery store at the farmers market, mass-producing every type of jam possible only with local fruit and selling jars made a year ago.
-I want my jams to always be handcrafted in small batches, each batch fresh and slightly different, artisanal and delightfully prepared with each fruit at its peak of ripeness.
+I want my jams to always be fresh and handcrafted in small batches, each batch slightly different, artisanal and delightfully prepared with each fruit at its peak of ripeness.
 I want them to be reflective of the seasons – if one year we have a bursting strawberry crop but it’s impossible to find apricots, I want to make preserves with those gorgeous strawberries – and wait until apricots are bountiful again, rather than seek them out when they aren’t at their best.
-I want to be able to artfully listen to each preserve I make and add exactly what it needs to shine, whether herbs, spices, spirits, or simply other fruits, and create something that is beautiful and unique every time.
+I want to be able to artfully listen to each preserve I make and add exactly what it needs to shine, whether it be herbs, spices, spirits, or other fruits, and create something that is beautiful and unique every time.
 And most of all, I want my customers to open each jar with anticipation, and to savor each taste with appreciation of the bounty of fruit grown in their own neighborhood, skillfully preserved for them to have a reminder of sunshine and summer on a dreary winter’s day.

 It’s in the spirit of those reflections that I’ve made several changes to the direction of my business.
 First, I have changed my tagline from “homemade jellies, jams and delights” to “handcrafted confitures,” which you can see on my website header and product labels, and which I believe will more accurately capture the philosophy of what I do.
 In addition, I have an all-new Products page.
 No longer do I have a list of 90+ preserves; instead, I have a select list of offerings available: year-round offerings that include your very favorites from last year, as well as new, seasonal offerings that will be available for a limited time and that I expect to change frequently, even within the season they are offered.
 By focusing on a much smaller collection of products, I hope to be able to more closely listen to what each season brings and therefore deliver an even higher quality of product to you.

 In addition, the jars themselves will soon be looking much spiffier as well.
 As of this year, I am now working with a jar distributor who will be supplying me with smooth-sided jars.
-My labels, which could previously become wrinkled on jars that had raised designs on the glass, will now lie flat and look much more crisp and pristine.
+My labels, which could previously become wrinkled on jars that had raised designs on the glass, will now lie flat and look much more pristine.

 I have also teamed up with PayPal this season, so now there are no worries if you spent your last ten dollars on those heirloom tomatoes and cage-free eggs that you just couldn’t resist!
 I’m very excited that I am now set up to accept credit card payments at markets and events.